9 Ways to Experience Beautiful Blandford-Blenheim

 4. Old School Eats, Literally

-The folks at 1909 Culinary Academy have one thing in mind: craft delicious food with gourmet, hyper-local ingredients.
+The folks at 1909 Culinary Academy have one thing in mind: teaching you to craft delicious food.

-Purchasing a run-down schoolhouse built-in 1909, the school has been transformed into a hub for local culinary classes and foodie-focused events.
-Located on Trussler Road, it’s a wonderful stop on a beautiful day and well worth the drive.
+Purchasing a run-down schoolhouse built-in 1909, the school has been transformed into a hub for local culinary classes.
+Located on Trussler Road, it’s a wonderful stop for you to learn new skills and connect with your food.
 Stay tuned on their Facebook page for pop up dinners, cooking classes and more!

 5. Family Farm Fun